Lake Plav

 Lake Plav (Плавско језеро; Liqeni i Plavës) is a lake in Plav municipality, in northeastern Montenegro.

 About

 It is a glacial lake located between the Accursed Mountains and Visitor mountain ranges at an altitude of 906 m above sea level, and extends north–south for some 2,160 m.
 Its average width is 920 m, and its maximum depth is 9 meters.

-It is the largest glacial lake in Montenegro, and is also the best-known tourist attraction in the area.
+It is the largest glacial lake in Montenegro, and the best-known tourist attraction in the area.

 The whole Plav region nestles at the foot of the towering Accursed Mountains range and rests on the banks of Lake Plav.
 The lake itself stretches from north to south for nearly a mile.

-The lake itself is full of limestone caverns and there are many springs where water gushes forth from the earth.
+The lake is full of limestone caverns and there are many springs where water gushes forth from the earth.